 You can visit the Granbury Opera House by attending one of the productions.
 There is no information about the building being haunted or allowing paranormal investigations.

-The Grove is often said to be one of the most haunted houses in America.
-It's also known as the Stilley-Young House and is listed as a Texas Historic Landmark and is on the National Register of Historic Places.
-The first owner of the property was Frank Stilley and subsequently had other owners including the Young family and the Grove family.
+Located in Jefferson, the Grove is often said to be one of the most haunted houses in America.
+It's also known as the Stilley-Young House and is listed as a Texas Historic Landmark.
+It's also on the National Register of Historic Places.

 The numerous stories of the different types of paranormal activity on the premises have attracted a lot of attention, including William Shatner's former show, Weird and What?
-As well as being featured in numerous magazines.
 Stories of murders and secret graves underneath the house have plagued The Grove.
 Some of the strange activities include:

-- Mirrors are said to fall from the walls for no apparent reason.
+- Mirrors that fall from the walls for no apparent reason

 While The Grove is a private residence, it is also a tour home.
 You can visit The Grove and participate in a tour.
 Many people report having a paranormal experience or encounter while on the tour.